 Solar power advantages and disadvantages

 Solar power has a lot of advantages and very few disadvantages.
 Solar power’s advantages can help you generate clean reliable energy at a lower cost than from a utility company.
 Smart planning and understanding of how your solar system works will enable you to benefit from solar’s advantages and avoid its disadvantages.
 You can also add value to your home by going solar.

 Solar power advantages

 Lower Cost Energy: The biggest advantage of solar power is that you generate your own clean energy.
 You do it at a reduced cost compared to purchasing electricity from a utility company.
 The amount you may save depends on several factors.
 The rate you pay for the energy you use.
 The amount of energy you use.
 For some homeowners, when they use power will also affect their utility bill.
 A general rule of thumb is that the more power you use, the more you may save by going solar.
 Homeowners served by Time-of-Use (TOU) rates are affected by when they use power, not just by how much power they use.

 Homeowners with high evening TOU rates can save money on those rates by adding house batteries to their system.
 The batteries power the home during peak evening TOU rates when utilities charge the most.
 For example, during the summer, SDG&E can charge as much as 67 cents per kilowatt-hour from 4 PM to 9 PM.
 Powering a home with batteries during those hours could save a lot of money.

 Lock in your electric rate: Utility companies frequently ask for and receive permission to raise electric rates.
-Because of that, the rate you pay for electricity raises over time.
+Because of that, the rate you pay for electricity increases over time.
 By making your own power, you can lock in the rate you pay for the power you generate.